-13 of the fastest trains around: World record breaking trains
+18 of the fastest trains around: The nippiest trains to grace the tracks

 MLX01 Maglev - 361 mph

 The Japanese are serious about breaking records.
 If you look back through the history books at all the record-smashing Maglev trains, you'll see Japan holds most of the records.
-The country's main competitor is Germany, but there's nearly 100 mph difference in it.
+Its main competitor is Germany, but there's nearly 100 mph difference in it.

 In 2003, the MLX01 Maglev train hit 361 mph during a record attempt.
 This was six years before Japan even decided Maglev trains were properly ready for commercial operation.
 Since then the construction and use of these trains have expanded and plans are to have tracks between Tokyo and Nagoya by 2027, and to Osaka by 2045.